qBioTurin/AB-ESSN/Melanoma/ABM/readme.md

 /*************************************************/

-If you want to execute multiple simulations at a time you can try the "behaviorspace" functionality from the "tools" menu, where you wil find one pre-defined experiment that carries 100 simulation with initial random seeds from 0 to 99 and a stop time set to 20.
+If you want to execute multiple simulations at a time you can try the "behaviorspace" functionality from the "tools" menu, where you will find one pre-defined experiment that carries 100 simulations with initial random seeds from 0 to 99 and a stop time set to 20.

 Please refer to the NetLogo manual for further assistance.